qi-zh/Seq-Stack-Reaction/README.md

-# Concurrent design of molecules and syntheticreaction networks using Bayesian modeling andcomputation
+# Seq-Statck-Reaction: software for "Bayesian sequential stacking algorithm for concurrently designing molecules and syntheticreaction networks"